AnaGM22/BuyPy/README.md

 > - searchClientID() function: List the details of a user ID, using the Client ID parameter
 > - searchClientBlock() function: List of users with blocked accounts, without parameters.

-> **Product:** (Can't enter the menu for some reason)
+> **Product:**
 > - searchProduct() function: List of products, using the Product type parameter.
 > - addProduct() function: Add product to the database, using the necessary parameters to introduce in the database.
+(Some doubts in the creation process)

 > **Backoffice:**
 > - BackupBD() function: Creates database backup (Some doubts in the creation process)